Make the most of even a small plot in your garden, and you’ll be pleasantly surprised by how many different (and delicious) veggies you can grow!

 3. Get the soil right

 If you have chalky or heavy clay soil, it’s easier to grow veg in raised beds.
 Fill these with a mix of soil-based compost, topsoil and green waste.
 If you’re planning on growing in-ground, it’s a good idea to do a pH test with a kit before planting.
-Soil that’s neutral is best, but you can add sulphur to alkaline and lime to acid soil to neutralise it if need be.
+Soil that’s neutral is best, but you can add sulphur to alkaline and lime to acidic soil to neutralise it if need be.

 4. Design your plot